lilianshi42/webproject.store/README.md

 # webproject.store

-This Webpage is an experimental project for WEB222 assignment 5.
+This Webpage is an experimental project for WEB222 final project.

 I have not developed the functions for search bar, sign in, wishlist, shopping cart functions yet.